Fernando Varela (singer)

-Fernando Varela (born May 1, 1980) is an American operatic and classical crossover tenor, who has performed in staged operas, as a member of the classical crossover trio Forte Tenors, and as a solo artist.
+Fernando Varela (born May 1, 1980) is a Puerto Rican operatic and classical crossover tenor, who has performed in staged operas, as a member of the classical crossover trio Forte Tenors, and as a solo artist.
 As a solo artist, he has toured internationally with David Foster, and also tours independently, having completed a European tour in 2016.
 In 2017, Varela debuted his PBS special "Fernando Varela: Coming Home", performed at the Grammy Museum Gala honoring David Foster, and joined Sarah Brightman on the Royal Christmas Gala tour November - December, 2017.
 From 2018 into 2020, Varela has toured extensively with David Foster, and has participated in several charitable events.

 Early years

 Born in San Juan, Puerto Rico, Varela's family moved to central Florida when he was 8.
 He began singing at age 17 because he was "chasing after a girl who was an opera singer."
 At age 18, he auditioned for the music program at the University of Central Florida, where "they laughed at me.
 They told me I didn’t have what it took to be a singer."
 Varela said that was the spark that made him decide to pursue singing "for real."